geeeedev/Cheatsheets/-------CheatSheet-ExportImport.md

 ES Module (ESM)
 - From JavaScript ES6 (ES2015)
 - this is the JS native module formt
-- uses `export` token to export a module's public API
+- uses `export` or `export default` token to export a module's public API
 - uses `import` token to import module
 ```js
 // this filename: lib.js